 For example, during your lower body workout, you might do a set of heavy squats, then rest for a minute or so.

-Then, you pick up a light dumbbell and crank out a set of 20-30 cross body hammer curls.
+Then, you pick up a light dumbbell and crank out a single set of 20-30 biceps curls or cross body hammer curls.

 Some recommendations involve sets of 50, 75 or even 100 reps.
 Personally, I don’t think you need to go that high.
 Sets of 20-30 reps will do the job just fine.